ShashwatChawla/16833-HW1-Robot-Localization-using-Particle-Filters/README.md

 * **Enable Adaptive Sampling** : `--adaptive`
 * **Enable Robot Kidnap Detection** : `--detect_kidnap`

 [1]: Probabilistic Robotics, by Sebastian Thrun, Wolfram Burgard, and Dieter Fox.

+# Disclaimer

+This repository contains my solution to 16833-Localization and Mapping Homework1.
+It is shared for educational purposes and should not be used for plagiarism or violating academic integrity policies.
+Please adhere to your institution's honor code.